fossid-ab/cicd-integration-examples/README.md

 # About this Repo
 This repo contains reference templates to accelerate integrating FossID Workbench and FossID Toolbox into CI/CD pipelines.
-This is an ongoing effort by the Customer Success Team to have ready-made examples for various ecosystems.
+This is an ongoing effort to have ready-made examples for various ecosystems.

 Please note these examples are not complete pipelines.
 They are intended to show only how FossID can be added to your own.

 ## About the Repo Structure
-The examples are divided into folders for FossID Toolbox and FossID Workbench as these are separate tools serving different use cases.
+The examples are separated into folders for FossID Toolbox and FossID Workbench as these are separate tools serving different use cases.

 ### FossID Workbench
 Workbench is a Web Application that provides thorough auditing and report generation capabilities.